 2.2.1 Preparation of Pineapple Juice

 The method described by Mananga et al. (2023) was used for the preparation of pineapple juice.
 Fresh and ripe pineapple were washed with potable water.
-After washing, the pineapple were peeled and the cores and crown were removed.
-The pineapple were cut into small pieces and then blended in an electric blender.
+After washing, the pineapples were peeled and the crown and cores were removed.
+The pineapples were cut into small pieces and then blended in an electric blender.

 2.2.2 Preparation of Watermelon Juice

 The watermelon juice was prepared using the method described by Egbuta and Chima (2022).
 Watermelon fruit was thoroughly washed with potable water to remove foreign extraneous materials.
 It was manually peeled using stainless steel kitchen knife and the seeds were separated from the pulp.
 The pulp was sliced and then mashed with a mechanical blender (Blixer 4 V.V., Robot Couple, France) to obtain a smooth paste.
-The blended pulp was transferred into a clean muslin cloth, then pressed with a fruit pulp presser (50 PI, VoranMaschinen GmbH, Austria) to separate the juice from the pulp to obtain watermelon juice
+The blended pulp was transferred into a clean muslin cloth, then pressed with a fruit pulp presser (50 PI, VoranMaschinen GmbH, Austria) to separate the juice from the spent pulp to obtain watermelon juice

-2.2.3 Preparation of Beetroot Juice
+2.2.3 Preparation of Beetroot Pulp

 Beetroot juice was prepared using the method described by Mananga et al. (2023).
 Fresh fully ripe sound beetroot was used for the extraction of pulp.
 After washing properly with potable water, the fruits were peeled with knife.
 The beetroot was cut into small pieces and then blended in an electric blender.

-2.3 Juice Production and Formulation
+2.3 Juice Formulation and Production

 The mixed juice was prepared according to the method described by Mananga et al. (2023).
-The three pulps (pineapple, watermelon and beetroot) were mixed in different proportions and placed into a blender.
-The fruits were blended in the following ratios: Sample A: 100 % pineapple; Sample B: 50% pineapple:50% watermelon; sample C: 70% pineapple: 20% watermelon:10% beetroot; sample D had 60% pineapple:30% watermelon:10% beetroot while sample E contained 50% pineapple:40% watermelon:10% beetroot.
-Blending and homogenization took place within 10 minutes.
+The three pulps/juices from pineapple, watermelon and beetroot were mixed in different proportions and blend in a blender.
+The fruits were blended in the following ratios: Sample A: 100 % pineapple: 0% watermelon:0% Beetroot.
+Sample B: 50% pineapple:50% watermelon:0% Beetroot; sample C: 70% pineapple: 20% watermelon:10% beetroot; sample D had 60% pineapple:30% watermelon:10% beetroot while sample E contained 50% pineapple:40% watermelon:10% beetroot.
+Blending and homogenisation took place within 10 minutes.
 Medium-high speed setting of the blender was used.

 2.4 Physicochemical Analysis